A major Milestone for Te Aka Raataa

 This collective approach reflects a shared commitment to Te Whakaoranga o te Puhinui and ensures the project is grounded in mātauranga Māori, environmental leadership and community partnership.

-“Te Aka Raataa is a standout project that the Manurewa Local board is proud to deliver along with AUDO, demonstrating our commitment to sustainability and our investment in Manurewa’s local environment and community.”
+“Te Aka Raataa is a standout project that the Manurewa Local Board is proud to deliver along with AUDO, demonstrating our commitment to sustainability and our investment in Manurewa’s local environment and community.”

 Manurewa Local Board Chair